voltageeee/gmsv_fakeonline/README.md

 Also, for the server to display the fake player count properly, it must have at least one real player on it.
-This can be achieved with: https://github.com/Leystryku/leysourceengineclient There is not much to fix, if you are not dumb - you will do it in no time.
+This can be achieved with: https://github.com/Leystryku/leysourceengineclient There is not much to fix.
-If you are dumb, though, please refrain from using this module at all.

 And finally, this modules requiers: https://github.com/danielga/garrysmod_common.